mikeyQwn/spannify/README.md

 └fib(5)
 ```

+This and other examples can be found in the `examples` directory

 ### Documentation

 Check out the full documentation at [docs.rs](https://docs.rs/spannify/latest/spannify/)
-Or take a look at the examples in `examples`